News crew guard dies after being shot in attempted robbery

 “We are devastated by the loss of security guard and our friend, Kevin Nishita.
 Our deepest sympathy goes to Kevin’s wife, his children, his family, and to all his friends and colleagues,” KRON-TV's vice president and general manager, Jim Rose, said in a statement issued Saturday.

-The former police officer was an armed guard for Star Protection Agency and provided security for many reporters in the region.
+Nishita was an armed guard for Star Protection Agency and provided security for television news crews in the region, who are often targeted by robbers for their equipment.

 He was shot in the abdomen during an attempted robbery of KRON-TV's camera equipment near downtown Oakland on Wednesday, police said.